e-marshall/march22_glacier_velocity_work/README.md

 # march22_glacier_velocity_work
+notesbooks to:
-categorizing glaciers by average velocity
+- categorizing glaciers by average velocity
+- identifying nisar scenes that contain glaciers of interest (currently, above a certain area threshold)